 If you have additional time on hand, then you can take a quick ferry or drive down to the island of Marken.
 It is yet another quintessential Dutch town which is a mix of Volendam and Zaandam.
 When in Marken, don’t forget to visit the lovely “het Paard van Marken” or the Horse of Marken, the lighthouse.
 We were running short of time so skipped this one.

-* All costs mentioned are as of June 2019
+* All prices mentioned are as of June 2019